ARTICLE I: NAME

 The officers of this Team shall be the Team Leader, Assistant Team Leader, Secretary, Treasurer, and Historian.

-The TEAM LEADER shall:
+1. The TEAM LEADER shall:

 a.
 Preside at all meetings of this Ministry Team and its Leadership Team.

 b.
 Inform the Team North America Administrator of all major changes and decisions in the work.

 c.
 Be an ex-officio member of all Ministry Team committees.

 d.
 Maintain a file of all important papers pertaining to this Team.
 He shall remit this file to his successor.

-The ASSISTANT TEAM LEADER shall:
+2. The ASSISTANT TEAM LEADER shall:

 a.
-Assume the duties and responsibilities of the Team Leader in the event of his
+Assume the duties and responsibilities of the Team Leader in the event of his absence or resignation.

 d.
-Oversee the granting of charters for new CBFI chapters and the annual renewal of charters for existing chapters.
+Oversee the granting of charters for new CBF chapters and the annual renewal of charters for existing chapters.

-The SECRETARY shall:
+3. The SECRETARY shall:

 a.
 Record concise, accurate minutes of business meetings and send copies to the North America Administrator and all CBF

 b.
 Maintain a file of all records and correspondence of his office, which he shall remit to his successor.

 d.
 Keep on file the names and current addresses of the membership and keep members informed of all changes and

-The TREASURER shall:
+4. The TREASURER shall:

 a.
-Maintain a Ministry Team checking account and disburse funds for
+Maintain a Ministry Team checking account and disburse funds for authorized expenses.

 b.
 Keep an itemized account of all funds received and disbursed.

-The HISTORIAN shall:
+5. The HISTORIAN shall:

 a.
-Contact new appointees and transfers to CBFI on behalf of the Ministry Team and inform them of the requirements and
+Contact new appointees and transfers to CBF on behalf of the Ministry Team and inform them of the requirements and

 procedures of this Team by sending each an appointee packet of helpful information.

 b.
-Compile and retain permanently for this Team the prayer cards and letters and other items sent in by each missionary, in order to
+Compile and retain permanently for this Team the prayer cards, letters, and other items sent in by each missionary, in order to

-The officers shall be elected by ballot at the Ministry Team Conference for two
+1. The officers shall be elected by ballot at the Ministry Team Conference for two-year terms.

-year terms.
 Due to travel limitations and the

 requirement to attend Leadership Team meetings, elected officers shall be limited to missionaries serving in North America.

-Nominations shall be taken from the floor at the time of election.
+2. Nominations shall be taken from the floor at the time of election.
 Voting by acclamation shall not be employed.

-Eligibility for office of Team Leader is reserved for those who have previously served on the Leadership Committee.
+3. Eligibility for office of Team Leader is reserved for those who have previously served on the Leadership Committee.
 The Team

-Leader shall be elected for two year terms, not to exceed two consecutive terms.
+Leader shall be elected for two-year terms and not to exceed two consecutive terms.

 ARTICLE V: LEADERSHIP TEAM

-The Leadership Team shall consist of the five elected officers.
+1. The Leadership Team shall consist of the five elected officers.

-Its meetings shall be called by the Team Leader, or by the Secretary at the request of two Leadership Team members.
+2. Its meetings shall be called by the Team Leader, or by the Secretary at the request of two Leadership Team members.
 A

 majority shall constitute a quorum.
 Minutes of such meetings shall be communicated to all CBFI missionaries.

 The duties of the Leadership Team shall be to:

-Perform the routine business of the Ministry Team.
+1. Perform the routine business of the Ministry Team.

-Prepare a preliminary agenda of business items in the form of motions for consideration by the Team at its Annual Meeting.
+2. Prepare a preliminary agenda of business items in the form of motions for consideration by the Team at its Annual Meeting.

 This agenda in no way limits the business of the meeting.

-4. Strategize and set goals.
+3. Strategize and set goals.

 The Leadership Team is authorized to spend up to $500 per project and up to $2,000 in executive session for regular bills or urgent

-ARTICLE VI: CBFI COORDINATOR
+ARTICLE VI: CBF COORDINATOR

-The CBFI Coordinator is a special ministry assignment within the CBFI Ministry Team.
+The CBF Coordinator is a special ministry assignment within the CBF Ministry Team.
 It is missionary in nature.
 The Coordinator’s authority is derived from the Ministry Team.
 He is to report directly to the Ministry Team or the Leadership Team each time they meet.
 He is to serve as a liaison between the Ministry Team and the administration of Baptist Mid-Missions.

 The Coordinator is an ex-officio member of all committees.